 In the case of deposits, this is the risk that in the event of a bank failure, the Library's deposits may not be returned to it.
 The Library does not have a policy for custodial credit risk.
 However, South Carolina state statutes provide that banks accepting deposits of funds from local government units must furnish an indemnity bond or pledge as collateral obligations of the United States, South Carolina, political subdivisions of South Carolina, the Federal National Mortgage Association, the Federal Home Loan Bank, the Federal Farm Credit Bank, or the Federal Home Loan Mortgage Corporation.
-As of June 30, 2015, the Library's bank balance of \$2,259,788 was fully insured or collateralized by investments held by the pledging financial institution's trust department or agent in the Library's name.
+On June 30, 2016, the Library's bank balance was \$2,681,455.
+The financial institution represents that \$750,000 of the balance was covered by the Federal Deposit Insurance Corporation.
+In addition, the bank balance was collateralized by investments held by the pledging financial institution's trust department or agent in the Library's name.
+Such investments were valued at \$2,241,642 at June 30, 2016.